qbap/a7-ios7-downgrader/README.md

       4. Profit
    *Note: This does slightly affect battery life due to the way it works.

+   ### Unsupported version/OS
+   The script only officially works on macOS 10.13 up to 10.15 (High Sierra to Catalina) due to some limitations on the developer's end.
+You have to install one of those versions to use the script.
+Please do not ask us about this.

+Linux support is not planned either, do not ask about this.

 ## Contact

 if you need to reach me for any reason, you can msg me on telegram at [wilm271](https://t.me/wilm271)